Assign These Four Roles to Keep Your Meeting on Track

-Here are four meeting roles to transform your next board meeting, kickoff, or off-site into a dynamic and rewarding encounter.
+Here are four meeting roles to transform your next board meeting, brainstorm, kickoff, or online meeting into a dynamic and rewarding encounter.

-If you don’t want a meeting to devolve into a chit-chat session, someone needs to lead it.
+If you don’t want a meeting to devolve into a chit-chat session, someone needs to be in charge.

 - Whose work schedule should we work around?

 - Who needs to be there and who doesn’t?

 - Are there decisions that need to be made?

 - Will there be clients attending?

 Aside from individual scheduling conflicts, some meeting times are better than others simply because of the time of day.
 For example, meetings around lunchtime can increase levels of hunger, disinterest, and entitlement of participants.
 Smart leaders know the best times to meet and how to schedule a meeting the right way.

 An agenda functions as a meeting’s “script.”
 Effective Meeting Leaders create an agenda that’s easy to follow but covers all important points.
 The two most important considerations are content and process.
 That is, what will be discussed and in what order they will be presented.
 When topics fail to logically follow from one to the other, you confuse participants and waste time.